azizBytes/ICS-415/Assignment 2/README.md

 - `matplotlib` for image display

 ## License
-This project is open-source and available under the MIT License.
+This Code is open-source and available under the MIT License.

 ## Acknowledgments
 This implementation is inspired by foundational concepts in computer graphics and ray tracing techniques.